gabelula/pinkhouse/README.md

 # Welcome to the Pink House!
 ## “Wow, I didn’t know you lived here!”
 ... is the reaction I get when friends come over (pre-covid of course!). _So I hope I’ve gotten your attention for this short pitch_:
-* ISO: 3 to 4 people to join us to fill two regular sized rooms OR one 2BR apartment
+* ISO: 1 person to join us to fill two regular sized rooms OR one 2BR apartment
-* A deal: Regular rooms are going for $600 and the 2BR for $1600 (utilities are $50 to $80)
+* A deal: around $650 (exlcluding utilities)
 * Great location: Beautiful SE Laurelhurst, steps away from the Mayor’s Mansion and Laurelhurst park, coffee, food, grocery, and transportation lines
 * Diverse: You’ll be joining three people of color and we welcome all with open hearts and minds to join us to build a thriving community.